-Law adopted during the dictatorship and its compatibility with the international obligations to investigate, prosecute and punish as established by the ACHR and the Inter-American Court.
-The IACtHR had already issued the judgments in Barrios Altos and in Almonacid-Arellano v Chile, in which it had established that amnesties for gross violations of human rights bar victims' access to justice and sustain impunity.
-In spite of these arguments, the Brazilian Federal Supreme Court decided that the Amnesty Law was not as such contrary to the Constitution and the international obligations of Brazil.
+Brazil has been an exception in this respect.
+In 2010, it had to decide on the constitutionality of the Amnesty Law adopted during the dictatorship and its compatibility with the international obligations to investigate, prosecute and punish as established by the ACHR and the Inter-American Court.
+The IACtHR had already issued the judgments in Barrios Altos and in Almonacid-Arellano v Chile, 209 in which it had established that amnesties for gross violations of human rights bar victims' access to justice and sustain impunity.
+In spite of these arguments, the Brazilian Federal Supreme Court decided that the Amnesty Law was not as such contrary to the Constitution and the international obligations of Brazil.211 After the Inter-American Court of Human Rights rendered the Gomes Lund judgment, 212 declaring the incompatibility of the Brazilian amnesty law with the ACHR, this situation is likely to be remanded to the Supreme Court.
+213

-98. In Europe, from an overall perspective and within the framework of the ECHR, pilot judgments tend precisely to identify an overall défaillance and to establish a more permanent solution beyond the individual case, asking therefore the States to change a general policy or a piece of legislation, even though the responsibility to do this does not often rely only on domestic courts.
+97. In Europe, from an overall perspective and within the framework of the ECHR, pilot judgments tend precisely to identify an overall défaillance and to establish a more permanent solution beyond the individual case, asking therefore the States to change a general policy or a piece of legislation, even though the responsibility to do this does not often rely only on domestic courts.
 Related to this issue and concerning the reactions of domestic authorities in this respect, the United Kingdom has recently been the centre of a serious conflict, which was accompanied with threats of withdrawing from the European Convention on Human Rights.
 The Hirst saga is one which, even though the legislation could have been brought in conformity with the ECHR quite easily, has become a highly politicised issue.
-The Lower House and the House of Lords of the United Kingdom refused to change their policy towards prisoners who are currently denied the right to vote in all elections in the UK, including general elections, the European Parliament elections and local elections.
-The UK has been considered in noncompliance for over eight years, with the accompanying follow-up procedure before the Committee of Ministers.
+The Lower House and the House of Lords of the United Kingdom refused to change their policy towards prisoners who are currently of Chile, Criminal Chamber, Molco Case, No. 559-2004, 13 December 2006, paras 19-20; see also in Argentina, the Supreme Court decided that the ACHR imposed upon Argentina the duty to prosecute the perpetrators of crimes against humanity.
+Specifically, the majority found that 'the subjection of Argentina to Inter- American jurisdiction prevents the principle of the "irretroactivity" of criminal law from being invoked as a basis for refusing to comply with the duties assumed with regard to the prosecution of grave human rights violations'.
+This notion, together with the court's decision to apply the jurisprudence of the Inter-American Court as an essential guideline for interpreting the ACHR, even when the cases were not decided against Argentina, was essential to consider that the amnesty laws (leyes de obediencia debida y de punto final) were not applicable because they sought to leave unpunished grave violations of human rights, these laws were contrary to the ACHR and the ICCPR and were therefore unconstitutional, Simón and ors v Office of the Public Prosecutor, Appeal judgment, S. 1767.
+XXXVIII; ILDC 579 (AR 2005), 14 June 2005.

-&lt;sup>195 Judgment on preliminary objections, merits, reparations and costs, Series C No 154, 26 September 2006.
+Judgment on preliminary objections, merits, reparations and costs, Series C No 154, 26 September 2006.
 The case concerned the extrajudicial killing of a professor in September 1973 by state police forces of the Pinochet regime.
 The Inter-American Court found that the killing constituted a crime against humanity and that the non-prosecution of those responsible by operation of the 1978 amnesty decree law constituted a violation of the ACHR.